CorentinWicht/GFPPeaks/README.md

 ![](tools/screenshots/ProcessingMode.png)

 You can choose between a semi-automated or manual processing modes. \
-The semi-automated method looks for the GFP peak inside each component's upper and lower bounds as defined in chapter **XXX**, see chapter **XXX** for an exemple of the window. \
+The semi-automated method looks for the GFP peak inside each component's upper and lower bounds as defined in chapter **XXX**, see chapter **XXX** for an example of the window. \
 The manual method requires you to enter manually the GFP peaks for each files (identified for e.g. with CARTOOL) in the table detailed in chapter **XXX**.